devkilyungi/minigrep/README.md

 **No matches found**

-- Check if you need case-insensitive search with `-ic` flag
+- Check if you need case-insensitive search with `-i` or `--ignore-case` flag
 - Verify your regex pattern syntax if using regular expressions

 **Performance issues with large directories**